monperrus/jskomment/README.md

 **No support is provided.
 Pull requests are welcome**

-jskomment is inspired from <http://www.js-kit.com>, <http://www.intensedebate.com> and <http://www.disqus.com>.
-Its unique feature compared to the competition is that it supports multiple different comment threads per page.
+See also the great tool ISSO, <https://github.com/posativ/isso>

-Being open-source, you can modify it as much as you need, and you have access to the raw comment data.
+Compared to <http://www.disqus.com>, you have complete control over the commenting data and you can modify it as much as you need.

 Demo: <http://www.monperrus.net/martin/open+source+ajax+commenting+system>